hgs3896/MAT3008/Homework #3/Homework3.md

 ### 1-2.
 Using LU Decomposition(`ludcmp()`)

 - [    1.000000,   -3.000000,    2.000000,    0.000000]
+- In fact, the result should not be calculated, but the tiny epsilon value used in NR library does not stop the division by zero.

 ### 1-3.
 Using Singular Value Decomposition(`svdcmp()`)

 - [    1.733333,   -1.533334,   -0.200000,   -0.733334]
+- The result of singular value decomposition about any singular matrix can be interpreted as a solution of least square method, which is located to the minimum distance.

 ## For A_2 and b_2(**lineq2.dat**), the solutuons for each method are